Top 3 Most Useful APIs for Location-Based Apps

 All good location-based apps which have a major requirement for mapping its data, needs to have as much control over the experience as possible.
 Mapbox‘s suite of REST APIs puts this control very much in the hands of the developers.

-PredictHQ – Global event intelligence
+PredictHQ – Global demand intelligence

-Consuming hundreds of data sources from around the world, standardising these, removing duplicates and then maintaining them, is in itself an onerous task which no development team should have to undertake (unless you are the PredictHQ dev team of course).
+Consuming hundreds of data sources from around the world, standardizing these, removing duplicates and then maintaining them, is in itself an onerous task which no development team should have to undertake (unless you are the PredictHQ dev team of course).
 Then when you take this global event data (view all categories and labels available here) and further enrich it with additional data to create a way to rank events, it starts to become clear just why an events API of this nature is crucial.

-All concerts and performing arts events in the next month within 500 meters of Covent Garden in London: API query link
+All concerts and performing arts events in the next month within 500 meters of Covent Garden in London:

 Urban Airship – Delivery of mobile engagement